 String functions that return numbers

-Datetime functions operate on three input data types: date (DATE), timestamp (TIMESTAMP, TIMESTAMP WITH TIME ZONE, and TIMESTAMP WITH LOCAL TIME ZONE), and interval (INTERVAL DAY TO SECOND and INTERVAL YEAR TO MONTH).
+Date and time functions support three types of input parameters: date and time (DATE), timestamp (TIMESTAMP, TIMESTAMP WITH TIME ZONE, and TIMESTAMP WITH LOCAL TIME ZONE), and interval (INTERVAL DAY TO SECOND and INTERVAL YEAR TO MONTH).

-Functions that support only the DATE data type include ADD_MONTHS, CURRENT_DATE, LAST_DAY, and NEXT_DAY.
+The following functions support only the DATE data type as an input parameter: ADD_MONTHS, CURRENT_DATE, LAST_DAY, and NEXT_DAY.

-For these functions, if you give a TIMESTAMP value, OceanBase Database implicitly converts the value before it passes the value to the function, and returns a value of the DATE data type.
+If you provide a TIMESTAMP value as an input parameter to the preceding functions, OceanBase Database implicitly converts the value to the DATE data type and returns a value of the DATE type.

 obclient> SELECT * FROM NLS_DATABASE_PARAMETERS;